rupikashreecg-byte/CodeAlpha_DiseasePrediction/README.md

 ---

 ## Overview
-This project predicts the likelihood of diseases based on patient medical data using four classification algorithms.
-Built for the **CodeAlpha ML Internship — Task 4**.
+This project predicts diseases using patient medical data and compares the performance of four machine learning classification algorithms.
+Developed as part of the CodeAlpha ML Internship (Task 4).

 ## Algorithms Used
 | Algorithm | Library | Notes |